ItsKalfox/PreShellFX/README.md

 **Work in Progress**

-Fox Loader is a fullscreen animated splash screen for Windows, currently under development.
+PreShellFX is a fullscreen animated splash screen for Windows, currently under development.
 At this stage, the application only displays a splash screen with a custom logo during system startup.
 The final goal is to replace the shell, and allow for full customization of the splash screen, and management of startup applications through a configuration panel.

 ---